-Yes, Basilica includes ADA-accessible entrances, exits, and bathrooms.
+Is Basilica handicap accessible?
+Yes.
+Basilica includes ADA-accessible entrances, exits, and bathrooms.
 We have disabled parking adjacent to the main entrance of Farm & Flea (parallel to South Front Street) which patrons with disabled license plates may utilize.

+Can I bring my dog?
 No, due to both Board of Health regulations regarding food and the sheer volume of this event, dogs (or pets of any kind) are not allowed.
 The only exception is service dogs.

+Can I bring my kids?
 Yes, the whole family is welcome!
 Children under 12 are free.

+There is an admission fee.
+What does this go towards?
 By participating in Basilica Farm & Flea, vendors and attendees directly support Basilica Hudson’s mission to foster sustainable community.
 Proceeds from admissions and vendor fees support ongoing operations for the organization, and allows Basilica Hudson to continue to develop and present its programs.

+Why is there sometimes a wait to get in?
 Basilica Farm & Flea is a popular and well-attended event.
 If there is a wait to get in, it is because event organizers want to ensure the most enjoyable, relaxing and safe experience for everyone — both attendees and vendors.
-To help alleviate the wait, two entrances will be put in place for the Holiday Market, and will be posting the best times to arrive via social media to help mitigate crowds.
+To help alleviate the wait, two entrances will be put in place for the Holiday Market, and we will be posting the best times to arrive via social media to help mitigate crowds.

+What type of vendors participate in Basilica Farm & Flea?
+Each Basilica Farm & Flea features a mix of farmers, artisans, local chefs, vintage collectors and other talents, selling wares alongside locally-sourced, farm-fresh foods.
 Applicants must be independent artisans and designers, or collectors of high quality vintage wares.
 Our focus is on those who are local to the Hudson Valley, but applications from makers from across the broader area are also welcome.

 A NOTE TO ALL CHEFS & FOOD VENDORS: We are currently accepting applications for packaged food vendors ONLY.
 If you are a prepared food vendor or food truck that is interested in serving food for consumption on site, please note that we are NOT accepting applications for this purpose as we have limited capacity.
 However, Basilica Hudson is always interested to learn about local food trucks and purveyors for our other events.
 If you’d like to get in touch to introduce yourself, you may contact the Basilica Team.

+What is a Maker?
+A Vintage Collector?
+A Collective Shop?
 A Maker creates something handmade.
 Whether you’re an artist or designer making objects, a farmer with value added goods, or an artisan of specialty items, we seek makers who uphold high standards of craftsmanship and use the best quality ingredients and materials.
 Maker categories include Paper, Ceramics, Leather, Wood, Home & Garden, Kids & Toys, Jewelry, Fiber/Textiles, Apparel, Art & books, Bath & Body, Wellness, Farm product & Value added (yes, farmers are makers too!), Specialty Packaged Food.
 This year we also have a new category for Collective Shop.
 See below for more information on that.